-3. When the Resolver receives the ADVERTISE message, it first uses the hashed nonce in the message to verify that it sent a corresponding SOLICIT message.
+3. When the Resolver receives the ADVERTISE message, it uses the Acked Message ID and the hashed nonce in the message to verify that it sent a corresponding SOLICIT message.

-[[]MS-PNRP] - v20110204 Peer Name Resolution Protocol (PNRP) Version 4.0 Specification
+[MS-PNRP] - v20140502 Peer Name Resolution Protocol (PNRP) Version 4.0